News|Articles|September 14, 2025

 Researchers aim to understand patients’ perception of whether or not they have sufficient information on contraceptives.

-Information regarding contraceptive access is critical to patients’ reproductive autonomy, according to a study published in Women’s Health Issues.1 However, access to information has been notably ignored, causing a hindrance in equity and autonomy for reproductive health care.
+Information regarding contraceptive access is critical to patients’ reproductive autonomy, according to findings of a study published in Women’s Health Issues.1 However, access to information has been notably ignored, hindering equity and autonomy for reproductive health care.

 “Information is a critical component of person-centered health care access, as having adequate and appropriate information is necessary to establish one's sexual and reproductive health (SRH) needs and access relevant services to meet those needs,” wrote the authors of the study.
 “Access to information is especially important in the context of personal, politicized, and stigmatized issues, such as contraception.”

-Since the Dobbs v.
-Jackson Women’s Health Organization 2022 decision, issues regarding contraception and SRH have come to the forefront of women’s health.2 As researchers mentioned, SRH services have become notably politicized and stigmatized.
-The politicization of the issue has occurred through things like the religious beliefs of various industry and legislative leaders.3 Stigmas have also increased since the Dobbs decision, aimed at patients seeking contraception and providers’ desire to provide SRH services.4
+Since the Dobbs v Jackson Women’s Health Organization 2022 decision, issues regarding contraception and SRH have come to the forefront of women’s health.2 As researchers mentioned, SRH services have become notably politicized and stigmatized.
+This politicization has occurred through, for example, the religious beliefs of various industry and legislative leaders.3 Stigmas have also increased since the Dobbs decision, aimed at patients seeking contraception and providers wishing to provide SRH services.4

 Amid these challenges surrounding SRH, contraceptive self-determination has become an important idea in relation to the access available for reproductive services.
-According to the authors, this self-determination gives patients the ability to make an educated decision based on accessible and sufficient information on the benefits and risks of use or nonuse of contraceptives.
+According to the authors, this self-determination enables patients to make an educated decision based on accessible and sufficient information on the benefits and risks of use or nonuse of contraceptives.

 READ MORE: Patients Must Seek Pharmacists, Other Providers For Reproductive Health as Abortion Clinics Close